rivera-lanasm/ScalaFP_Coursera/week1/week1_notes.md

 - modifying mutable variables
 - using assigments
 - using control structures (if-then-else, loops, break, return)
-- Imperative programs udnerstood as instruction sequences for a **Bon Neumann** computer
+- Imperative programs udnerstood as instruction sequences for a **Von Neumann** computer
    - Processor <--- Bus (fixed size) ----> Memory
    - mutable variables, variable dereferences and assignments, and cntrol sturctures all acan be mapped to aspects of the Von Neumann computer